 Mr. M. Davis asked Mr. Stark to send these days in writing to the Board.

-Mr. Tullos reminded Board that they can find an up-to-date calendar of events for all properties on the LSM’s new website at www.louisianastatemuseu.org.
+Mr. Tullos reminded the Board that they can find an up-to-date calendar of events for all properties on the LSM’s new website at www.louisianastatemuseu.org.

 New Business